nasa/ow_simulator/ow_regolith/README.md

 modification of the visual terrain model.
 The `regolith_node` computes the total volume displaced each time a differential image is published and adds it to a tracked total.
-When that tracked total volume displaced reaches a threshold, a regolith model is spawned in the scoop and the tracked total volume has the threshold deducted from it.
+When that tracked total volume displaced reaches a threshold, a regolith model is spawned in the approximate location the terrain was changed.
+The threshold is then deducted from the tracked volume.

 Spawning is done by calling the `/gazebo/spawn_sdf_model` ROS service, followed by a call to `/gazebo/apply_body_wrench`, so that the model is kept in the scoop with a *fake force* of a magnitude that's just enough to keep the particle from rolling out.
-Upon completion of a dig action, the *fake force* is removed from all regolith models, so they may settle within the scoop and behave like normal regolith material during any following arm movements.
+Upon completion of a dig action, the *fake force* is removed from all regolith particles, so they may settle within the scoop and behave like normal rigid-bodies during arm movement.

-All regolith models spawned by this node are removed from the Gazebo world upon completion of the delivery arm action.
-Future versions of this package will incorporate smarter logic around when to clean-up regolith models.
+When a regolith particles is dropped and collides with the terrain, the node removes it from the Gazebo world, and logs a message.

 ## Caveats